Mental Health and Wellness Initiatives Available on Campus for April 2018 Exams

 We listened when you told us that exam season can be stressful, so we are here to help!

-Students are encouraged to visit the new Wellness Education Centre (WEC), located in the University Community Centre (UCC), Room 76.
+Students are encouraged to visit the Wellness Education Centre (WEC), located in the University Community Centre (UCC), Room 76.
 WEC provides information about mental health supports and programming.

 A full listing of mental health and wellness resources at Western and in the London community is available in Western’s Mental Health and Wellness Resource Guide, which includes more information about the following services: